Cameron Sinclair: Professional career

 After graduating from university in 1997, Sinclair moved to New York City, where he worked as a designer for Steve Blatz Architects, Christidis Lauster Radu Architects and Gensler.

-On April 6, 1999, Sinclair co-founded Architecture for Humanity with Kate Stohr, a charitable organization which developed architecture and design solutions to humanitarian crises, and provides pro bono design and construction services to communities in need.
-The organization worked in forty eight countries on projects ranging from school, health clinics, affordable housing and long-term sustainable reconstruction.
+In 1999, Sinclair established Architecture for Humanity with Kate Stohr, a charitable organisation which developed architecture and design solutions to humanitarian crises, and provides pro bono design and construction services to communities in need.
+The organisation worked in forty eight countries on projects ranging from school, health clinics, affordable housing and long-term sustainable reconstruction.
 Work has also included rebuilding after the 2011 tsunami in Japan, 2010 earthquakes in Haiti, Hurricane Katrina and the 2004 South Asia tsunami.

-In 2006, Sinclair and Stohr published a compendium on socially conscious design, titled Design Like You Give A Damn: Architectural Responses to Humanitarian Crises (May 2006, Metropolis Books).
-In 2012 they released the follow-up, titled Design Like You Give A Damn [2]: Building Change From The Ground Up (May 2012, Abrams Books).
+In 2006, Sinclair and Stohr published a compendium on socially-conscious design, titled Design Like You Give A Damn: Architectural Responses to Humanitarian Crises (Metropolis Books).
+In 2012 they published a follow-up, titled Design Like You Give A Damn [2]: Building Change From The Ground Up (Abrams Books).
 Sinclair is a regular lecturer and visiting professor and has spoken at a number of international conferences on sustainable development and post disaster reconstruction.
-In the past few years he has taught in New Zealand, Spain, Japan and the United States.
-He is visiting faculty at UIC Barcelona - International University of Catalonia and lectures internationally on humanitarian design.
+He has taught in New Zealand, Spain, Japan and the United States.
+He is visiting faculty at the International University of Catalonia and lectures on humanitarian design.

-In May 2013, Sinclair stepped down from the Board of Directors and in October 2013 resigned from the organization.
-In the Mid-2015 the organization ceased operation, before relaunching as the Open Architecture Collaborative.
+In May 2013, Sinclair stepped down from the board of Architecture for Humanity and in October 2013 resigned from the organisation.
+In 2015 the organisation ceased operation, before relaunching as the Open Architecture Collaborative.

 From November 2013 to December 2015, Sinclair worked for a private family foundation on health, education, conservation projects in Cambodia, Ethiopia and Namibia.
-In the fall of 2015 he began collaborating with Airbnb on rural revitalization and community driven development in Yoshino, Japan.
+In autumn 2015 he began collaborating with Airbnb on rural revitalisation and community driven development in Yoshino, Japan.
 During this time Sinclair co-designed and collaborated on Re:build, the world's first re-deployable building system.
-Currently 48 classrooms have been built by Syrian refugees in Jordan, providing access to education to over 11,000 children.
+48 classrooms have been built by Syrian refugees in Jordan, providing access to education to over 11,000 children.

 In 2016 Sinclair joined Airbnb to lead social innovation and supported the humanitarian efforts at the company with a goal to create temporary housing for 100,000 people over the next 5 years.